-However, we will not copy other traders, but instead, we will talk about divergence trading later on.
-Also, this advance strategy has an edge because traders do not usually use it.
+However, we will not copy other traders, but we will talk about divergence trading later on.
+Also, this advance strategy has an edge because traders rarely use it.

-The 200-period MA has always been successfully used by traders to filter uptrend or downtrend stocks.
-Also, If more stocks are above this indicator, it means the market is healthy.
+Traders have successfully used the 200-period MA (slower moving average indicator) to filter uptrend or downtrend stocks.
+Also, if more stocks are above this indicator, it means the market is healthy.

-Furthermore, here at Johndeoresearch.com, we only recommend buying stocks above 200 MA regardless if you’re using shorter or long-term trading.
+Here at Johndeoresearch.com, we only recommend buying stocks above 200 MA regardless of if you’re using shorter or long-term trading.

 Data has shown that shorting stocks is not profitable in the long run at least as what we have known.

 Short selling is a high-risk trading activity with unlimited losses.

 - Occurs when an indicator and the price of an asset are heading in opposite directions. (source)

 - One technical indicator signals an uptrend while the other shows a downtrend.